SO IF YOU HAVE TO DEFINE ME...

 Do I use cupping?

 IASTM /Gua Sha ?
 Once again My goal is not to scrape you to the point of redness to bring about blood to the surface.
-I use tools to help protect my hands and give added pressure if I deem necessary at the time to provide the best results for the client.
+I use tools to help protect my hands and give added pressure provided I deem necessary.

-Some of my methods have been compared to those of a Physical Therapist, however
+Some of my methods have been compared to those of a skilled Physical Therapist, however

 * prescriptive exercise

 *electrotherapy or stim

 Standard protocols of a busy high volume PT office, I really don't do.